ESA CAVES

 CAVES (Cooperative Adventure for Valuing and Exercising human behaviour and performance Skills) is a European Space Agency (ESA) astronaut training course in which international astronauts train in a space-analogue cave environment.
 Designed at the European Astronaut Centre, the course aims to prepare astronauts for safe and efficient long duration spaceflight operations by means of a realistic scientific and exploration mission within a multicultural, ISS-representative team.

 Location

-The first five editions of CAVES (2011, 2012, 2013, 2014 and 2016) took place in several caves on the Italian island of Sardinia, part of a Karst System which lies within the Supramonte region.
+The first five editions of CAVES (2011, 2012, 2013, 2014, and 2016) took place in several caves on the Italian island of Sardinia, part of a Karst System which lies within the Supramonte region.
 The rocks in this area are predominantly limestone and dolomite.

 The 2019 edition of CAVES was carried out in the so-called “Classical Karst” area, a karst region between Italy and Slovenia, world famous for its limestone caves.
 Here, the course makes use of facilities provided by Škocjanske Caves Regional Park, with field activities occurring in several caves along the underground course of the river Timavo, both in Italy and Slovenia.

-The 2025 edition of CAVES was carried out in the Matese mountains of the Italian Apennines.
+The 2025 and 2026 editions of CAVES were carried out in the Matese mountains of the Italian Apennines.